linhhktran/Carbon-Emission-Analysis/README.md

 | "Lexmark International, Inc."           | 132012          |
 | "Daikin Industries, Ltd."               | 105600          |

+**Discussion:** Companies like Gamesa Corporación Tecnológica, S.A. and Daimler AG are significant contributors probably due to their production-intensive industries.

 ***Question 2.5: What are the countries with the highest contribution to carbon emissions?***

+Associates total carbon emissions with companies by joining the id between the 'countries' table and 'product_emissions', then groups data by country_name to rank them.
+The country_id in the 'product_emissions' table is the foreign key, linked to the primary key id in the 'countries' table.

 ``` sql
 SELECT
     co.country_name,